Acts 12

 Acts 12:1-3Herod Rises Up; James the First Martyr

-James - “the brother of John” - is the first of the Twelve to die for the faith.
-Not by age or accident, but by the sword, because of his name.
-The Gospels show James as one of the “sons of thunder” (Mark 3:17), quick-tempered and zealous.
-Now his zeal has cost him his life.
-But his death does not silence the church.
-It only deepens the courage that will follow.
+James is the first of the Twelve to die for the faith.
+He is killed by the sword, for his name, after years of following.
+The Gospels remember him as one of the “sons of thunder” (Mark 3:17), the brother who once wanted to call fire down on a village.
+His zeal has finally cost him everything.
+Luke spends a single verse on it.
+There is no speech, no miracle, no rescue - just a man who loved Jesus and was killed for it.
+His death does not silence the church.
+It deepens the courage that follows.

 Acts 12:4-6Peter Arrested at Passover; Guards and Chains